awesome-pro/neon-website/content/docs/unused/using-branches.md

 $parent_project_id-branch-...
 ```

-For information about other API methods that Neon supports, refer to the [Neon API Reference](https://console.neon.tech/api-docs).
+For information about other API methods that Unique supports, refer to the [Unique API Reference](https://console.neon.tech/api-docs).

-Currently, a branch appears as separate project on the **Dashboard** tab in the Neon Console.
+Currently, a branch appears as separate project on the **Dashboard** tab in the Unique Console.
 This will change in the future when the branching feature becomes generally available.

 All data in the parent project when you create the branch will be available in the branched project as well.